informatimago/lisp/README.md

 Bug Reports & Patches
 =====================

-Bug reports may be posted on gitlab issues: [](https://gitlab.com/com-informatimago/com-informatimago/issues), and merge requests for patches: [](https://gitlab.com/com-informatimago/com-informatimago/merge_requests).
-Alternatively, they may be sent to [](mailto:pjb@informatimago.com).
+Bug reports may be [posted on gitlab issues](https://gitlab.com/com-informatimago/com-informatimago/issues), and [merge requests for patches on gitlab](https://gitlab.com/com-informatimago/com-informatimago/merge_requests).
+Alternatively, they may be sent to [the author](mailto:pjb@informatimago.com).

 Authors & License
 =================